JHU-CLSP/gpt2-narrative-decoding/README.md

 ## Training

 ## Generation
+TODO: write-up our basic generation procedure.
+Alexandra: point to specific scripts (incl. antiLM scripts)

+We include our Maximum Mutual Information (MMI) antiLM generation scripts.
+Note however that this runs on a modified version of the huggingface transformers generation code.
+We have submitted a [pull request](https://github.com/huggingface/transformers/pull/7931) to include diverse decoding.
+You may find our implementation there.

 ## Baseline
 We use the [fusion model](https://github.com/pytorch/fairseq/blob/master/examples/stories/README.md) from fairseq.
 We download and apply their dataset and their trained model.
 We only modify the generation scripts to generate outputs of different lengths and using different p-values.
 As p=0 was not a valid hyperparameter, we use a separate script to generate in that case (`generate_argmax.sh`).
 These may be found in the `baselines` folder.